8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

 Spicy Tuna Roll

-Either a plain or spicy tuna roll is keto-approved as long as it’s rice-less.
-Instead of following the more extreme tuna diet, those on keto can enjoy tuna in their sushi instead–but be sure to pass on the sesame seeds if they’re included, as just one tablespoon has over 2 grams of total carbs.
+A plain or spicy tuna roll can be enjoyed on keto as long as it’s rice-less.
+Rather than adhering to the more extreme tuna diet, keto followers can opt for tuna in their sushi.
+However, it’s essential to avoid sesame seeds if included, as just one tablespoon contains over 2 grams of total carbs.

 With only three ingredients, spicy tuna rolls can be made at home or ordered in a restaurant for a protein-packed sushi option that’s low in carbs.